Environmental activities in 2017

 Permits for operation

-Hallsta Paper Mill also has three water judgments from 1930, 1955 and 1979 governing the permit to meet demand for process water from the nearby lake system.
+Hallsta Paper Mill also has three water judgments from 1930, 1955 and 1979 governing the permit to source process water from the nearby lake system.

 The environmental management system has been certified to ISO 14001 since 2001.